 Semglee, first-of-its-kind insulin product made by India’s Biocon, gets US approval

-The US Food and Drug Administration (FDA) approved a biosimilar interchangeable insulin product Wednesday, for treatment of diabetes, for the first time in the country.
+The US Food and Drug Administration (FDA) approved a biosimilar interchangeable insulin product Wednesday, for treatment of diabetes, for the first time in the country, Trend reports citing The Print.

 Semglee, manufactured by Biocon Biologics, a Bengaluru-based pharmaceutical company, is both interchangeable with and biosimilar to Lantus, a long-acting insulin product already approved in the US.